-The College had no contingent liability as at 31 July 2023.
+The College had no contingent liability as at 31 July 2024 (and none in 2022/23).

-21 Related party transactions
+22 Related party transactions

 Due to the nature of the College's operations and the composition of the board of governors being drawn from local public and private sector organisations it is inevitable that transactions may take place with organisations in which a member of the board of governors may have an interest.
 All transactions involving such organisations are conducted at arm's length and in accordance with the College's financial regulations and normal procurement procedures.